-Informatics systems offered in the cloud are primarily Software as a Service (SaaS) offerings.
-This can be accomplished either through a public or private cloud.
-A public cloud informatics system has multiple companies utilizing the same code base simultaneously; however, the data for each is kept separate through security means.
-In a private cloud informatics system only one company and their designated agents and partners are utilizing the code base.
-The private cloud orientation is basically your own system that is being hosted and maintained by the provider.
-In both configurations, systems and instrument integration are fully supported although private clouds support more personalized customization.
+Informatics systems offered in the cloud began as SaaS offerings and today have evolved to PaaS and even integrated PaaS (iPaaS).
+Hosting options can be done through a public or private cloud.
+A public cloud informatics system has multiple companies using the same code base simultaneously; however, the data for each is kept separate through encryption, firewalls, and access control.
+In a private cloud informatics system, only one company and their designated agents and partners are using the code base.
+The private cloud option is basically your own system that is being hosted and maintained by the provider.
+In both configurations, systems and instrument integrations are fully supported, although private clouds support more personalized customization.

-Small to mid-sized businesses (regulated and non-regulated) are employing cloud informatics systems in both public and private clouds.
+Small- to mid-sized organizations (regulated and nonregulated) deploy SaaS informatics in both public and private cloud settings.
 They have embraced SaaS for many reasons including:

 So having less is actually better!

-However, with the every growing need for data storage driven by laboratories pumping out huge amounts of data, especially next generation gene sequencing data, the utilization of the cloud by the pharmaceutical industry is really inevitable.
+However, with the growing need for data storage driven by huge quantities of data, especially next-generation gene sequencing data, use of the cloud by the pharmaceutical industry was inevitable.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-Has your business taken the leap and adopted the cloud?
-If so, what informatics systems are you running?
-Are you running in a public or private cloud?
+Has your business taken the leap and adopted a public or private cloud-based system?
 If not, what is holding you back?

 Comments